rickenator/PipeWrench/README.md

 PipeWrench implements two workarounds:

-1. **Direct X11 Capture**: Falls back to using X11's screen capture capabilities using XCopyArea and pixmap methods
+1. **Direct X11 Capture**: Falls back to using X11's screen capture capabilities using XCopyArea and pixmap methods [ portals are disabled and removed this is a historical note ]
 2. **Manual Portal Configuration**: The user can configure their system to use alternative portal backends by creating a configuration file at `~/.config/xdg-desktop-portal/portals.conf` (though this doesn't fully resolve the issue with the current Ubuntu packages)

 ### Alternative Solutions